solo-io/workshops/gloo/gloo/README.md

 done
 ```

-Now we can route to multiple Upstreams by creating the following Virtual service CRD:
+Now we can route to multiple Upstreams by creating the following Virtual Service CRD:

 ```bash
 kubectl apply -f - <<EOF